 From there, I pop out the frozen creamer into a labeled reusable bag (affiliate link) and immediately put it back into the freezer.
 Then, when I’m ready to use it, I pull out a “muffin cup” of creamer, warm it up a bit in the microwave and add my brewed coffee.

 I like a 2 to 1 ratio of 12 ounces of coffee to 2 ounces of creamer but if you like things a little lighter on the creamer side, you can reduce the amount of creamer to 1 ounces per 12 ounces of coffee.

 Of course, you can make your own combinations, those are just two that I like!

-Stir to combine, add a little whip cream and crushed peppermints on top and you’ve got yourself a Peppermint Mocha Latte just like any coffeehouse and for a fraction of the price.
+Stir the creamer and coffee together to combine, add a little whip cream and crushed peppermints on top and you’ve got yourself a Peppermint Mocha Latte just like any coffeehouse and for a fraction of the price.

 Vanilla Cinnamon Coffee Creamer

 - 1 ½ cups 2% milk or milk of your choice–I like fat free but 2% is a bit creamier.
 Almond or oat milk also tastes good!

 - 1 teaspoon peppermint extract be sure to get the peppermint, not spearmint!